DirtyHairy/async-mutex/README.md

     npm install async-mutex

-The library is written in Typescript and will work in any environment that supports ES5 and ES6 promises.
+The library is written in TypeScript and will work in any environment that supports ES5 and ES6 promises.
 If ES6 promises are not supported natively, a shim can be used (e.g. [core-js](https://github.com/zloirock/core-js)).
-No external typings are required for using this library with Typescript (version >= 2).
+No external typings are required for using this library with TypeScript (version >= 2).

 ## Importing